Skip to main content

 • “Fantastic time killer, visuals are addicting as well as gameplay.”

-• “Gameplay highly enjoyable with cars with a very pleasant steering (roll) effect.”
+• “Gameplay is highly enjoyable with cars that have a very pleasant steering (roll) effect.”

 • “This kind of game was cool as Rad Racer for NES decades ago, but there's no incentive to keep playing, and even then the gameplay is mind-numbing and gets old fast.”